-Gwen Heffner currently works at the Kentucky Artisan Center at Berea where she directs and handles the agency’s public relations, coordinates the center’s year-round programming (more than 52 events) and curates four to six annual exhibitions.
+Gwen Heffner currently works at the Kentucky Artisan Center at Berea where she directs and handles the agency’s public relations and social media, coordinates the center’s year-round programming (more than 52 events), designs graphics for print and digital ads, and documents Center events.
+At the Center she also curates four to six annual exhibitions and works as an independent curator across the country.
 She has extensive writing experience for print publications and has worked with all media.

 Heffner has led workshops on promotion and advocacy, sessions in strategic planning and organizational development and facilitated regional meetings for the Kentucky Arts Council.
 She has given sales and promotion training sessions to artists for the Ohio Arts Council, and has been a moderator or panel member at numerous state and national conferences.
-The include the American Craft Council and the Craft Organization Development Association where she lead discussions on a wide variety of topics of importance to craft artists and arts organizations.
+These include the American Craft Council, Ohio Designer Craftsmen and the former Craft Organization Development Association, where she led discussions on a wide variety of topics of importance to craft artists and arts organizations.

 Heffner’s strong communication and people skills, along with her extensive arts background, networking and advocacy for the arts, give her the ability to work with groups of all sizes, from public forums to smaller group settings.
 Her consulting focus areas are promotion, marketing, program development and strategic planning.